synaptikad/de-code-/de-code-presentation-english.md

 ### Founding principles

-EXCODE is based on three key principles:
+de[code] is based on three key principles:

 1. **Dissociation and standardization**: Modular separation of different levels of information (requirements, capabilities, impacts)